raph-topo/wp-translations/README.md

 **Commit the translation files** (`web/app/languages/{.,themes,plugins}/*{.mo,.po}`) and deploy them to staging and production.

+From time to time, you might want to get rid of old translation files (plugins that were uninstalled, etc.) To do that, you must delete `web/app/languages` and follow _Extant projects_ hereunder.

 ## Extant projects

 To force-update translations for already installed packages, delete the contents of the following folders: